mezglews/hystrix/src/main/resources/tips.md

-*Show which thread is used to run observable. observe() ignores hystrix threads and subscribeOn(). only toObservable() works* `observe.subscribeOn(Schedulers.io()).subscribe(System.out::println);` *FROM hystrix github: If you already have a non-blocking Observable, you don't need another thread*
+*Show which thread is used to run observable. observe() ignores hystrix threads and subscribeOn(). only toObservable() works* `observe.subscribeOn(Schedulers.io()).subscribe(System.out::println);` *FROM hystrix github: If you already have a non-blocking Observable, you don't need another thread* *JavaDOC: Used to wrap code that will execute potentially risky functionality (typically meaning a service call over the network) with fault and latency tolerance, statistics and performance metrics capture, circuit breaker and bulkhead functionality.
+This command should be used for a purely non-blocking call pattern.
+The caller of this command will be subscribed to the Observable returned by the run() method.*

 ##### 1.3 Reusing command
 *Show that hystrix command cannot be reused what it was executed*